MoyDesign/MoyPlugin/README.md

 1. Medium articles, like [this one](https://medium.com/the-mission/if-you-only-read-a-few-books-in-2018-read-these-89d03fc149c6).
 1. LiveJournal blog posts, like [this one](https://shakko-kitsune.livejournal.com/1281232.html), or [feeds](https://shakko-kitsune.livejournal.com/feed/) (in Russian), including your own feed.

 ...and more.
-The number of supported websites grows.
+The number of supported websites is growing.
 If the plugin doesn't support your favourite website yet, just [ask about it](#get-help).

 ## Get help